San Pablo, Isabela: Congress representation

 San Pablo, belonging to the first legislative district of the province of Isabela, currently represented by Hon.
 Antonio T. Albano.

 Education

 The Schools Division of Isabela governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The San Pablo Schools District Office governs the public and private elementary and high schools throughout the municipality.